 The following is only a summary of benefits available to House Staff.
 Benefit information will be covered in depth during orientation sessions.

-Salary is commensurate with other Family Medicine residency programs in the state.
+Salary is commensurate with other residency programs in the state.
 First year resident salary is $60,315.
 Fellow salaries are $69,035.
 Please contact us for more information related to resident and fellow salaries.

 SRHS offers a choice of medical plans for resident/family coverage.
 The plans vary in the benefit provisions and the premium amounts.
 Coverage for health insurance (medical, dental, and prescription) begins on the first day of the month following your employment hire date with SRHS.
 For most residents/fellows, that will be July 1.
 See HR Benefits Information Guide for details.